asimwe1/rust_chatapp/site/guide/4-requests.md

 ### Strict Parsing

-Rocket's `FromForm` parsing is _lenient_ by default: a `Form<T>` will parse successfully from an incoming form even if it contains extra or duplicate fields.
-The extras or duplicates are ignored -- no validation or parsing of the fields occurs.
-To change this behavior and make form parsing _strict_, use the [`Form<Strict<T>>`] data type, which errors if there are any extra, undeclared fields.
+Rocket's `FromForm` parsing is _lenient_ by default: a `Form<T>` will parse successfully from an incoming form even if it contains extra, duplicate, or missing fields.
+Extras or duplicates are ignored -- no validation or parsing of the fields occurs -- and missing fields are filled with defaults when available.
+To change this behavior and make form parsing _strict_, use the [`Form<Strict<T>>`] data type, which emits errors if there are any extra or missing fields, irrespective of defaults.

 You can use a `Form<Strict<T>>` anywhere you'd use a `Form<T>`.
 Its generic parameter is also required to implement `FromForm`.
 For instance, we can simply